TempestAethel/Tempestaethel.github.io/README.md

 - **Bengaluru, Karnataka, India**

 ## Interests
 - I'm a passionate coder, always eager to explore new languages and technologies.
-- Though I feel am less than a beginner, I enjoy coding a lot and love the challenge it brings.
+Though I feel like a beginner, I truly enjoy coding and love the challenges it brings.

 ## Digital Habits
-- **Primary Communication Tool**: WhatsApp thought its a private number that prefer not to share.
+- **Primary Communication Tool**: WhatsApp (I prefer to keep my number private).
-- I'm always learning and exploring new things online, often using resources like this to expand my knowledge and do things that makes me happy.
+- I'm constantly learning and exploring new things online, using various resources to expand my knowledge and pursue what makes me happy.

+## Online Presence
+- Check out my work at [Tempest Aethel](https://tempestaethel.github.io/TempestAethel/), where you can find links to all my personal websites and GitHub pages.

 ## Looking Forward
-- I'm excited to see what the future holds for technology and my own coding journey.
+- I'm excited to see what the future holds for technology and my own coding journey!